-Rhea Gandhi is a PhD candidate at the University of Edinburgh in the School of Health in Social Sciences.
-She is a psychotherapist in private practice and a group analyst in training.
+Rhea Gandhi is the founding member and former Chairperson of IAN India.
+She is presently a PhD student at the University of Edinburgh in the School of Health in Social Sciences.
+She is a psychotherapist and group therapist in private practice.
 She is the winner of the Scholar's Program Award (2022) by The Society for Psychoanalysis and Psychoanalytic Psychology (Division 39 of the American Psychological Association).
 She is also visiting faculty at St. Xavier's College, Mumbai.

 Kuntal Vora (she/her) is a trauma informed and queer affirmative psychologist from Mumbai.
 She has her own private practice called Metamorphosis Therapy Initiative.